*FAQs at the bottom of article*

 Besides appearing in several films — Grease 2 (1982) and Where the Boys Are ’84 (1984) among them — she wrote the 1998 book Me and My Shadows: A Family Memoir, which was adapted several years later into the TV miniseries Life with Judy Garland: Me and My Shadows; as well as co-authored 2018’s A Star is Born: Judy Garland and the Film That Got Away.

-In October of this year, Lorna actually returned to the stage, offering up smaller, more intimate shows first in New York at Feinstein’s/54 Below and then in London at the Brasserie Zedel, which she has described as a home base in Britain.
+Lorna recently returned to the stage, offering up smaller, more intimate shows first in New York at Feinstein’s/54 Below and then in London at the Brasserie Zedel, which she has described as a home base in Britain.

 “When I grew up,” she related to worth.com about those shows, “my parents’ friends included people like Humphrey Bogart.
 For us, The Wizard of Oz was a home movie.
 But nobody forced me to go into show business.
 I did it of my own volition, and I’ve always been glad I did.”